LIYUFEI0705/IBI1_2020-21/Practical4/index.md

 ## Welcome

 I am LiYufei, a student of the University of Edinburgh - Zhejiang University Institute.
-This is my public github repository.
+This is my github repository.

 You can use the [editor on GitHub](https://github.com/LIYUFEI0705/IBI1_2020-21/edit/master/Practical4/index.md) to maintain and preview the content for your website in Markdown files.